Soumilgit/Medical-Data-Analysis-Learning/README.md

 </p>

 # Folder Structure :
-Here's the folder structure of the repository :
+Here is the folder structure of the repository :
 ```
 Code-Folders
 │  ├─ main.py